gslab-econ/template/README.md

     - Executable should also be added to the `PATH` environment variable so it is callable from the command line with `lyx`
  - [git-lfs](https://git-lfs.github.com/)
  - [GSLab-modified Metropolis beamer theme](https://github.com/gslab-econ/gslab_latex)
- - Google Drive Desktop App Installed for using the remote sync for cache.
-Need to manually create the cache directory in google drive.
+ - Google Drive Desktop App
+     - After installing Google Drive, ensure that there is a directory entitled "Google Drive" in your home folder.
+This is required for using the remote sync for cache.

  Installing the some of the applications above is easiest with [Homebrew](http://brew.sh/) on Mac OS and [Linuxbrew](http://linuxbrew.sh/) on Linux, as they will set up the PATH variable for you.